 There are two official languages spoken in Canada which are English and French.
 Some areas and cities are primarily English and others French, but you can get by with either language in any part of Canada.

-In addition to the two main languages, there are many others spoken in Canada, especially in the large cities.
+In addition to the two main languages, there are many others spoken in Canada, especially in large cities.
 The most common languages among those are Chinese, Punjabi, Spanish, Italian, and German.
 Canada also has 60 Indigenous languages.

 Low rate of crime

 Canada has one of the lowest crime rates in the world and the country spends a lot of money on preventing crime.
-There is an excellent police system to protect citizens and most people feel safe in their homes and in the cities day and night.
+There is an excellent police system to protect citizens and most people feel safe in their homes and the cities day and night.

 Canada’s justice system treats people fairly and believes that everyone has the right to be judged without interference.
 There is a stable democratic system in place as well as a benefits scheme to support people facing financial challenges.

 The low crime rate makes Canada a very safe place to live.
 Canada has a population of just over 38 million, and in 2020, there were 743 murders.
 Of course, it would be better to have none, but if we compare that to California, for example, we can put the number in perspective.
 The population of California, just over 39 million, is similar to that of Canada.
 In 2021, there were 2,368 homicides in California.